 It is an unimpressive looking, mountainous area filled with 63 tombs from kings and royals during the 16th to 11th centuries BC, a veritable who’s who of the most important Egyptian men.

-The tombs were filled with valuable antiquities and decorated extensively with beautiful inscriptions and art.
+The tombs, formerly filled with valuable antiquities, are decorated extensively with beautiful inscriptions and art.
+Some tombs are more intricate and beautiful than others.

-With your entry fee, you are able to choose 3 tombs to explore.
-It’s highly recommended to visit first thing or the last few hours of the day to miss the busloads of people.
+It’s highly recommended to visit first thing in the morning before tour busses arrive at 10am or after 3pm, when most are gone.
 Hours vary by season.
 Opens at 6AM and closes at 5PM or 7PM.

-Hatshepsut Temple is the Sleeper Hit of Luxor
+Hatshepsut Temple is One of the Most Impressive Sights in Luxor

 I read that this spot is one of the hottest in Egypt and it sure felt like it.
 It’s right near the tombs at Valley of the Kings so time your visit to be early for both or after 3pm.
 Open 6AM-5PM.